Litigation Funding and Group Proceedings

 Following the publication of a consultation paper in July 2017 the inquiry received 36 submissions, conducted roundtable discussions with lawyers, academics, regulators, litigation funders and class action members, and consulted with judges and other contributors.

 Tabled in parliament in June 2018, the Access to Justice: Litigation Funding and Group Proceedings Report recommended changes to increase access to justice for class action litigants.
 This could be achieved by regulating litigation funding at a national level, lifting the ban on contingency fees and increasing the Victorian Supreme Court’s role in managing class actions.
+To find out which of our recommendations have become law, visit the Implementation page.

 Below are links to the report, the consultation paper, a plain English summary of the issues, the submissions received and other documents.